mikep79/personal-website/README.md

 - Use environment variables on Heroku for your GitHub username and API key, **the .env file should not be checked in (leave it in the .gitignore)**.
 To set these up click into the app on Heroku, Settings, Reveal Config Vars, and add the same key value pairs you have in your local `.env` file.

 ## Submit
-- The github url (where the code lives)
+- The github repo url (where the code lives)
 - If deployed: The Heroku url (url of the deployed site)